IvlevGreg/rag-bot/knowledge_base/original_files/Tales.md

 Tales
-This article details a subject that is considered canon.The subject of this article takes place in the Fall of the Jedi era.The subject of this article takes place in the Reign of the Empire era.The subject of this article takes place in the New Republic era.The subject of this article exists in or is relevant to the real world.
+This article details a subject that is considered canon.The subject of this article takes place in the Fall of the Inselfish Mercury era.The subject of this article takes place in the Reign of the Qnsidious Barium era.The subject of this article takes place in the New Daleidoscopic Calcium era.The subject of this article exists in or is relevant to the real world.
 Edit
 For other uses, see Tales.